robric/wiki-contrail-controller/Kubernetes.md

 ### 3.3 __Custom isolation mode__

-In this finer-grain isolation mode, the admin or app developer can add the label "opencontrail.org/name" to the pod, replication controller and/or service specification, to enable micro-segmentation.
-As a result, virtual networks will be created for each pod/app tagged with the label.
-Network policies or security groups will need to be configured to define the rules for service accessibility.
+In this finer-grain isolation mode, the admin or app developer can add the label "opencontrail.org/network: <fq_network_name>".
+If this label is configured for a pod spec then the pod is launched in that network.
+If the label is used in the namespace spec then all the pods in the namespace will be launched in the provided network.
+Creation of this network should be done using VNC apis/ui prior to configuring it in the specs.

 ### 3.4 __Services__
 A Kubernetes _Service_ is an abstraction which defines a logical set of _Pods_ and policy by which to access the _Pods_.
 The set of Pods frontend'ing a Service are selected based on `LabelSelector` field in _Service_ definition.